 - Do not remove the DIMM until you are ready to insert it into the 2216. - Use correct grounding techniques when inspecting and installing the DIMM.
-Use a foot strap or grounding mat, or wear a grounded static discharge wrist strap, or touch a grounded rack or other source of ground before you handle the DIMM. - b.
+Use a foot strap or grounding mat, or wear a grounded static discharge wrist strap, or touch a grounded rack or other source of ground before you handle the DIMM. - 5.
 Remove the DIMM from the antistatic bag.
 Inspect it for damage.
 Always handle the DIMM by the ends (preferably grasp it between the middle finger and thumb; do not touch the components).
-If the DIMM appears to be damaged, return it to the antistatic bag and contact the supplier. - 5.
-Locate the slot numbered U87 if you are installing one 64-MB DIMM, or locate the slot numbered U86 if you have two 64-MB DIMMs. - Insert the replacement DIMM into the appropriate slot.
+If the DIMM appears to be damaged, return it to the antistatic bag and contact the supplier. - Insert the new DIMM into the appropriate slot.
 (Grasping the DIMM between the middle finger and thumb, place it connector edge down into the DIMM socket.
 Applying slight pressure to the top edge of the DIMM, move it forward until it is correctly aligned and snaps in place.)